AlbianSalihu/FPGA-Audio-Effect/README.md

 # FPGA Audio Effect Device — Custom DMA & Dual-Processor DSP

 Mini-project for the EPFL *Embedded Systems* course (June 2023).
 Team: Albian Salihu, Andy Piantoni.
+Both the hardware design and firmware were developed jointly throughout.

-A real-time-adjacent audio effect device on the Intel DE1-SoC FPGA board.
+A quasi-real-time audio effect device on the Intel DE1-SoC FPGA board.
 A microphone records audio, two custom hardware IP cores (a DMA controller and an interrupt-based mailbox) coordinate data movement between two independent Nios II soft-core processors, and the processed audio plays back through the speaker.
 All hardware IP was designed and implemented from scratch in VHDL.

+---

+## Result

+The full pipeline ran successfully on hardware: 10 seconds of audio recorded via microphone, processed through an FFT-based low-pass filter across 480,000 samples, and played back through the speaker.
+The custom DMA and IRQ Sender IPs functioned correctly — interrupt-driven handoff between processors with zero polling, and proper Avalon back-pressure handling throughout.

 ---